OnlyMihir/StartupPortfolio/README.md

 # StartupPortfolio
-Using Machine Learning Algorithms to predict median salary to be given to a new employee and ingest portfolios of various startups and choose the best startup among them in terms of efficient utilization of resources by a startup .
+Using Machine Learning Algorithms to predict median salary to be given to a new employee and ingest portfolios of various startups and choose the best startup among them in terms of efficient utilization of resources by a startup and alsoe be able to predict an industry standard salary to be given to a new joining entrant.

 This project can be said as an internal tool to be used by a company's data analyst.